JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 This guide has two parts: First, it explains a very simple example (the Tiger POMDP), then uses a more complex example to illustrate the broader capabilities of the interface.

+!!! note
+    This guide assumes that you are comfortable programming in Julia, especially familiar with various ways of defining [*anonymous functions*](https://docs.julialang.org/en/v1/manual/functions/#man-anonymous-functions).
+Users should consult the [Julia documentation](https://docs.julialang.org) to learn more about programming in Julia.

 ## [A Basic Example: The Tiger POMDP](@id tiger)

 In the first section of this guide, we will explain a QuickPOMDP implementation of a very simple problem: the classic Tiger POMDP\[1\].
 In the tiger POMDP, the agent is tasked with escaping from a room.
 There are two doors leading out of the room.
 Behind one of the doors is a tiger, and behind the other is sweet, sweet freedom.
 If the agent opens the door and finds the tiger, it gets eaten (and receives a reward of -100).
 If the agent opens the other door, it escapes and receives a reward of 10.
 The agent can also listen.
 Listening gives a noisy measurement of which door the tiger is hiding behind.
 Listening gives the agent the correct location of the tiger 85% of the time.
 The agent receives a reward of -1 for listening.
 The complete implementation looks like this: